 Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission at no extra cost to you.

-Awesome things to do in Rome with kids (small kids, tweens and teens)
+Best things to do in Rome with kids and + best things to see in Rome with kids

-Visit the Emperor’s palace on the Palatine
+Visit the Emperors’ palaces on the Palatine

-The best way to answer this question is to climb up to the top of the Palatine hill, just above the Roman forum, and stroll along what remains of Augustus’ palace.
+The best way to answer this question is to climb up to the top of the Palatine hill, just above the Roman Forum, and stroll along what remains of Augustus’ palace.

 Can you look at the sky from inside a church?
 If the church in question is the pantheon, you can!